greatroboticslab/HumanoidRobotTrainingData/depth_anything_baseline/README.md

 # Output

-After running the Depth Anything job by doing:
+You can generate depth frames from downloaded videos.
+Navigate to depth_anything_baseline/scripts/ and run either:

-	bash scripts/generate_all.sh
+	bash generate_all.sh
+or
+	sbatch generate_depths.slurm <start> <end>

-or by doing:
+for PSC, or

 	conda activate depthanything
 	python Video_YTB_text.py --start <start> --end <end>

-the raw frames will be saved in ../video_processing/frames, and the depth frames will be saved in depth_anything_baseline/output/
+The <start> and <end> parameters determine the range of files to process.
+For instance, 0 and 100 will process the first 100 files.
+The raw frames will be saved in video_processing/output/ and the depth frames will be saved in depth_anything_baseline/output/

 ---
 title: Depth Anything V2